-Whereas no more than 50 scalars of feedback are necessary for AfterLearnER to improve the Small model, we note that with larger budget, we sometimes outperform the intermediate (a.k.a hybrid) model with just 300 scalars (e.g., $k=6$ and $b=50$ in~\cref{xpmidas}).
-We observe that results are robust and are effectively transferred to different loss functions (\Cref{appmidas}).
-Because $k$ runs of budget $b$ amounts to $k\cdot b$ scalars, $300$ feedbacks could eventually be asked to human raters, though in the present case we actually (for the sake of reproducibility) use the large MiDaS model as a ground truth.
+Whereas AfterLearnER needs no more than 50 scalars of feedback in order to improve the Small model, a larger budget allows it to sometimes outperform the Hybrid model with just 300 scalars (e.g., $k=6$ and $b=50$ in~\cref{xpmidas}).
+And though we used in the present case the large MiDaS model as a ground truth for the sake of reproducibility, if the feedback were to be asked to human raters, it would remain a reasonable effort for small $k$s.

+Furthermore, we observe that results are robust and are effectively transferred to different loss functions (\Cref{appmidas}).

-\subsection{Speech resynthesis: a few dozens feedbacks for improving sound quality}
+\subsection{Speech resynthesis: a few dozen of feedbacks for improving sound quality}

 TextLessLib~\cite{resynt} is a deep learning library for speech synthesis without text representations.
 It includes a demo of speech resynthesis~\cite{resynt2} from low bit rates.